Xeppit/XeppIT.GitHub.io/_posts/2019-11-29-how-to-write-technical-document.md

 ---

 ## Description
-This document will describe the proceadure of writing a technical document for my blog.
+This document will describe the proceadure for writing a technical document for my blog.

 ## Problems/Reason for document
 * Having no structure to my posts make them very inconsistant.